ggouws/HPC_RNAseq/README.md

   # sample2_R2_001.fq.gz
   ```

-  Make sure that you have removed any 'tar.gz' or 'zip' files and any files that contain improperly demultiplexed data.
+  Make sure that you have removed any '.tar.gz' or '.zip' files and any files that contain improperly demultiplexed data.
   These may be labelled 'unclassified' (e.g., 'Unclassified_R1', 'Unclassified_R2') or be indicated as 'R0' reads.
   <br>

-  The workflow assumes that the '/fastdata/<user>my_project/raw_data' directory contains sequence data that is:
+  The workflow assumes that the '/fastdata/<user>my_project/raw_data' directory contains sequence data that are:

   * Paired (two files per biological sample)
   * Demultiplexed
-  * FASTQ format
+  * In FASTQ format
   * In the compressed '.gz' format (optional, but recommended)

   <br>